jesperingels/meesterproef-1819/reflectie/README.md

 CSS is one of the courses I was best at during this minor so at first I wanted to show what I can do during this project.
 But I came to the conclusion that it's better to work on things I'm not so good at yet like Web Apps From Scratch, which I really improved on compared to the start of this minor.
 Overall my technical skills have skyrocketed compared to the start of this minor, which I'm very pleased about.

 ## Browser Technologies
 Browser Technologies is the course that got the least attention this project 😢.
 This is mainly because we used React, which is build on Javascript.
-When a user has javascript turned of or it didn't load the entire app won't load.
+When a user has **javascript** turned of or it didn't load the entire app won't load.
 Which is one of the disadvantages of working with React.
 But React had a lot of other advantages that contributed to my learning process.

+I've tested if the app works different **browsers**: Chrome, Safari and Firefox.
+Firefox had a problem with the `transform: rotate3d()`.
+To give rotate3d a direction, the parent element needs to have `perspective:`.
+The perspective was set on the parent of the parent element so two levels up.
+Chrome lets the perspective flow down multiple child elements.
+Turns out that Firefox is more strict here and it doesn't apply the transform correctly.
+The solution was to put the perspective directly on the parent element.
+Now it works in all three browsers!

 ## Web Design
 This is one of the courses I used a lot during the entire process, since I was always thinking about the **user** at every design decision.